ROCm/TransferBench/docs/reference/presets.rst

 - ``RTotal``: Indicates the total receive bandwidth as a sum of DST GPU's bandwidth.

 - ``Actual``: Reflects the actual time for the kernel to finish executing the slowest transfer.
-Because one GFX kernel is launched to handle all Transfers to other GPUs, the kernel doesn't finish until the slowest transfer completes.
+Because one GFX kernel is launched to handle all transfers to other GPUs, the kernel doesn't finish until the slowest transfer completes.

-- ``CPU Timed``: Measures all the Transfers.
+- ``CPU Timed``: Measures all the transfers.

 .. note::

     To rule out any possibility of serialization, check if the CPU Timed bandwidth is close to the aggregate GPU Timed bandwidth.

-    To avoid serialization when running with DMA executor, increase the number of hardware queues available.
+    To avoid serialization when running with DMA Executor, increase the number of hardware queues available.

     As the following output shows, ``GPU_MAX_HW_QUEUES`` defaults to just 4 if not set: